 #1 Circle Bird Pattern

-Had to begin showcasing the cutest free stuffed animal patterns, with THE most adorable circle birdie.
-It is made of two circles, so simple in design yet such a cute outcome.
-It’s little beak and the tail sticking up add the sweetest finish to the bird.
-I can see myself make a flock of these, and so can you.
-You can decorate your little one’s shelves with these, and even make and keep a couple in a cute decorative cage.
+I had to begin showcasing the cutest free stuffed animal patterns with THE most adorable bird.
+It is made of two circles: so simple in design yet such a wonderful outcome.
+Its little beak and tail sticking up add the sweetest finish.
+I can see myself making a flock of these, and so can you.
+Pattern from While She Naps

 #2 Yoyo Plush Dog Pattern

 Who doesn’t like a plush dog?
 Kids can have so much fun with this, making it sit in funny postures with its tiny pink tongue hanging out.
-It has this super innocent face and drooping ears that make it all the more suitable for sweet little young ones to play with, and I absolutely love how this little creature has been put together using oval yoyos.
-It’s an extremely huggable plushie and little kiddies would love it.
+It has this innocent face and drooping ears that make it all the more suitable for sweet little young ones to play with.
+I absolutely love how this little creature has been put together using fabric yoyos.
+Pattern from Craft Passion

-#3 Stuffed Sheep Softie Pattern
+#3 Sheep Stuffed Animal Pattern

 Name a thing more innocent-looking than a stuffed sheep.
-This one looks sad and lost if you don’t hug it, and the black, round-button eyes are such a sweet sight.
-This stuffed sheep softie is easy to make and takes no time, so it is a great project for beginners or kids and it’s the perfect gift for a small baby.
+This one looks sad and lost if you don’t hug it, and the black button eyes are such a sweet sight.
+This stuffed sheep softie is easy to make and takes no time, so it is a great project for beginners.
+Pattern from Swoodson Says

 #4 Flying Squirrel Softie Pattern

-I love how this one isn’t just any squirrel but a flying squirrel, the flying posture gives you a laugh and adds just the right fun element to the softie.
-It roughly takes an hour to make, and after seeing this one I feel I’ll be sparing quite a few hours to get everyone in the family one of them.
-After all, everyone needs one of their own, cause you can’t have folks fighting over this cutie.
+I love how this one isn’t just any squirrel but a flying squirrel.
+The flying posture gives you a laugh and adds just the right fun element to the softie.
+It roughly takes an hour to make, and after seeing this one, I feel I’ll be sparing quite a few hours to get everyone in the family one of them.
+Pattern from Wild Olive

-#5 Stuffed Fox Pattern
+#5 Fox Stuffed Animal Pattern

-Everyone has been raving about woodland creatures lately, and right they are.
+Everyone has been raving about woodland creatures lately.
 One look at these stuffed foxes, and I’m daydreaming about a woodland-themed birthday party with quite a few of those bringing life to the setup.
-If you too are obsessed with the woodland creature trend, then you must give this stuffed sly fox a try.
+If you, too, are obsessed with the woodland creature trend, then you must give this stuffed sly fox a try.
 Pattern from Stitched by Crystal

 #6 Ferdinand the Frog Pattern

 This plushie has my heart!
-It’s not just any frog, but with its cute little crown, Ferdinand the Frog is a frog prince and a perfect Valentine’s Day gift for your princess.
-It has Velcro hands so you can tuck in any gift between its gangly arms.
-Who wouldn’t appreciate a box of yum chocolates presented by Mr. Ferdinand, His Highness?
+It’s not just any frog, but with its cute little crown, Ferdinand the Frog is a frog prince and a perfect Valentine’s Day gift.
+It has sewing Velcro hands so you can tuck in any gift between its gangly arms.
+Who wouldn’t appreciate a box of chocolates presented by Mr. Ferdinand?
+Pattern from While She Naps

-Since I am biased towards cute animal softies, I am always looking for ways to incorporate them around my workspace.
-If soft plushies are your guilty pleasure, take this adorable quilted sleepy tortoise to work, as an excuse for a paperweight.
+Since I am biased toward cute animal softies, I am always looking for ways to incorporate them around my workspace.
+If soft plushies are your guilty pleasure, take this adorable quilted sleepy tortoise to work as an excuse for a paperweight.
 You can even make this in bigger dimensions and keep this as a cushion/pillow.
-Better still gift it to a friend who needs a cute reminder to speed up.
+Pattern from While She Naps

-#9 DIY Dinosaur Pattern
+#9 DIY Stuffed Animal Dinosaur

-Want to make a unique and timeless, DIY stuffed animal softie for a young one?
+Want to make a unique and timeless DIY stuffed animal softie for a young one?
 This little dino is a must-try pattern!
-Its teal blue tone will make the perfect vibrant piece in any baby’s nursery, not just that, follow the instructions for its dimensions, and you can make a dinosaur big enough for a toddler to ride on.
+Its teal blue tone will make the perfect vibrant piece in any baby’s nursery.
+Not just that, follow the instructions for its dimensions, and you can make a dinosaur big enough for a toddler to ride on.
 What fun!
 Pattern from We Lived Happily Ever After

 #10 Unicorn Plush Pattern

 You can never go wrong with unicorns.
-Add some multicolored tassels for the tail and mane, gold stars and a gold horn, and you are going to shine bright just like the stars in this pattern, in the little one’s eyes.
-Also, these will make great pillows for a young one’s bedroom and will make their living space super vibrant and magical.
+Add some multicolored tassels for the tail and mane, gold stars, and a gold horn, and you are going to shine bright, just like the stars in this pattern.
+Also, these will make great pillows for a young one’s bedroom and will make their living space vibrant and magical.
 Pattern from The DIY Mommy

-#11 Sock Dragon Sewing Pattern
+#11 Sock Dragon Animal Sewing Pattern

 This very-vibrant sock dragon is a reminder of how fun and colorful childhood is.
-Also, one of my favorite aspect of a majority of sewing projects is how you can make use of fabric scraps and recycle items, that would otherwise go to waste.
+Make use of fabric scraps and recycled items that would otherwise go to waste.
 This lively sock craft is a total winner!
-Bet you would be emptying out your sock organizers and dragons will be the new rage in your craft space once you see this.
+Bet you will be emptying out your sock organizers, and dragons will be the new rage in your craft space once you see this.
 Pattern from Craft Passion

 #12 Humphrey the Hound Pattern

-Make this fun plaid pattern bad boy, for your little ones.
-Don’t you just dig how majestic Humphrey is looking in this classy, vintage look?
-This pattern is super simple to create, so even if you’re a beginner, you will be able to pull off a cute looking hound with this all-stitched pattern.
+Make this fun plaid pattern for your little ones.
+Don’t you just love how majestic Humphrey is looking in this classy, vintage look?
+This stuffed animal pattern is simple to create.
+Even if you’re a beginner, you will be able to pull off a cute-looking hound with this sewing pattern.
 Just don’t forget to top it off with a cute button nose.
 Pattern from Bustle & Sew

 #13 Flora the Elephant Pattern

 Setting up a nursery in pretty pastels?
 This enchanting stuffed elephant softie has just the right floral accent.
 Also, this timeless pattern would make a lovely hand-me-down for years to come.
-However, you’ll need to carefully pick the right fabric to get you an upright, dainty floral elephant plushie.
+Carefully pick the right fabric to get you an upright, dainty floral elephant plushie.
+Pattern from Bustle & Sew

 #14 DIY Felt Koala Pattern

 Koala bears and happy tears!
-No baby’s long day can’t not be fixed with a warm hug from this stuffed koala.
-This pattern is made with felt, so your cute koala will be soft as you’ll want.
-Also, this koala doesn’t have to be confined to a child’s room, you can even flaunt your craft as garden décor.
+No long day can’t be fixed with a warm hug from this stuffed koala.
+This pattern is made with felt, so your cute koala will be soft and cuddly.
+Also, this koala doesn’t have to be confined to a child’s room; you can even flaunt your craft as garden décor.
 Just an idea!
 You can learn about sewing felt.
+Pattern from Lia Griffith

 #15 Malcolm the Dog Pattern

-If you’re looking for bigger animal softies, Malcolm the Dog is the one for you.
+If you’re looking for bigger animal patterns, Malcolm the Dog is the one for you.
 It will be adored by toddlers and adults alike.
-You can make it in your choice of fabric and patterns, but neutral tones with stripes would be a great combo for a grand dog stuffie.
-Also, you can make it big enough for a toddler to ride on.
+You can make it in your choice of fabric and patterns, but neutral tones with stripes would be a great combo for a dog stuffie.
+You can make it big enough for a toddler to ride on.
+Pattern from Crafts Beautiful

 Make these darling stuffed owls to perch up on a floating shelf above your headboard.
-It will be a hard to resist plushie, with its very adorable eyes and a petite frame.
-You can try this pattern with any fabric of your choice, however this one has a corduroy body and felt beak, feet, and eyes.
+It will be a hard-to-resist plushie, with its very adorable eyes and a petite frame.
+You can try this pattern with any fabric of your choice.
+However, this one has a corduroy body and felt beak, feet, and eyes.
 Pattern from Lily Bird Studio

 #17 Marshmallow Bunny Pattern

 This one is the perfect bunny for all the marshmallow lovers out there.
 Make these little cuties in a range of delightful colors and surprise the young ones around you.
 You can make a bunch of these and add them to an Easter basket, your Halloween treats, or even in goodie bags for a little one’s birthday.
+Pattern from Dandelions & Lace

-#18-38 – More Free Stuffed Animal Patterns
+#18-38 More Free Stuffed Animal Patterns

 Free Stuffed Animal Patterns – In Conclusion

-Adorable little free stuffed animal patterns and plushies make precious and timeless presents for your loved ones, they take little time and expertise to create, and a self-crafted stuffed animal will serve as a lovely reminder to the young one of your love and care.
+Adorable little free stuffed animal patterns and plushies make precious and timeless presents for your loved ones.
+They take little time and expertise to create, and a homemade stuffed animal will serve as a lovely reminder to the young one of your love and care.